 The Chapel Scholar program provides scholarship support to students who are interested in church leadership, especially music.
 The award goes to one student each year, and the four scholars meet monthly with Campus Ministry staff to discuss issues of church life.
 Students are required to help plan and lead chapel services each week, and participate in other Campus Ministry activities.

-The Church & College Scholarship provides assistance for students who are members of the Presbyterian Church (USA).
+The Church & College Scholarship provides assistance for students who are members of the Presbyterian Church (USA) and Cumberland Presbyterian Church.
 In exchange for the scholarship funds, students are asked to become involved in a local church congregation.
 Church & College scholars are often found keeping the nursery, teaching youth Sunday School classes, or singing in the choir.